-Hand valves are an integral part of the container, and the valve bodies rarely need replacement.
-However, the handwheel and the internal parts of the valve are renewable.
-The illustration below are exploded views of the valves' replaceable parts used on Taylor-Wharton liquid containers.
+Hand valves are an integral par of the container and the valve bodies rarely need replacement.
+However, the handwheel and internal part of the valves are renewable.
+The illustration below are exploded views of the valves replaceable parts used on Taylor-Wharton liquid containers.